 Implementation Marches Futures Links Summative Assessment The units are structured thematically to ensure students can holistically experience science and make connections between the three disciplines rather than being taught each separately.
 The theme of each unit then has a narrative to help contextualize topics.
 Lessons are a combination of content-delivery with opportunities for learners to consolidate and then apply their knowledge to new situations as well as explore new topics through practical investigations.
-This is where pupil's LORIC skills will be really developed and reflected upon.
 At times in each unit, pupils are expected to research new information or apply their knowledge and work independently in this.
-Homework will either look to be research-based or a consolidation/extension of what has been done in class to develop key skills o enhance retention.
+Homework will either look to be research-based or a consolidation/extension of what has been done in class to develop key skills or enhance retention.
 Revision homework will be set once per unit and guidance will be provided on how to do this as well in-class revision which will be more structured and model good revision technique.
 WOW moments are interspersed throughout the course e.g. heart dissections, acids and alkalis, building their own rafts, shelters and rockets, learning about weird and wonderful adaptations of animals.
 Achievements will be celebrated at both a class level with teacher praise and also across the department.
 Year 7 Science is taught across 6 lessons per fortnight. on STEM careers and further education links.
-SMSC is covered in each topic (see All units include: LARDS assessments throughout the topics End of Unit Tests
+All units include: LARDS assessments throughout the topics End of Unit Tests